|1||The Vines, Western Australia|

 |4||Wagga Wagga, New South Wales|

 |6||Heathfield, South Australia|

 |8||Umina, New South Wales|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Perth air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Perth air is currently 0 times above the WHO annual air quality guideline value

 Good 24 US AQI

 |Saturday, Sep 18|

 Good 13 US AQI

 Good 7 US AQI